With Laura Kalas, I organised and participated in the ‘Moving Holy Women’ roundtable at the Gender and Medieval Studies conference.

 I was a guest on the podcast Backlisted discussing Beowulf (here).

 I ran a range of events at the Fowey Festival of Arts and Literature in May 2019, including: reading groups on Du Maurier’s The Breaking Point and I’ll Never Be Young Again; Du Maurier Anniversaries Talk on The House on the Strand and The Parasites; interview with novelist Diane Setterfield; talk on the medieval mystic Margery Kempe; and introducing the Festival film, Frenchman’s Creek (1944).
 A review of the Festival can be found here.

-I am speaking on a roundtable at the Gender and Medieval Studies conference in January 2018.
+Contribution to roundtable at the Gender and Medieval Studies conference in January 2018.
 (Written up for the blog here)

 ‘Objects of Devotion in The Book of Margery Kempe‘, Medieval Research Seminar in the English Faculty, University of Oxford (Wednesday of 4th week, 1st November)

 ‘The Church as Sacred Space in Middle English Literature and Culture’, Oxford Medieval Society (Thursday of 5th week, 9th November)

 Fowey Festival 2017: The 21st Festival

 I ran a range of events at the Fowey Festival of Arts and Literature in 2017.
 On Friday 12th May, we celebrated all things du Maurier, beginning with my interview with Tatiana de Rosnay, novelist and author of a new biography of du Maurier: Manderley Forever.
 (Event information here)